MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/context-menus.md

 <!-- ====================================================================== -->
-## Remove a menuitem from a context menu
+## Remove menuitems from a context menu

 You can remove default or custom menuitems from the default context menu.

-### Remove a default menuitem from a default context menu
+### Remove default menuitems from a default context menu

-tbd

-### Remove a custom menuitem from a default context menu
+### Remove custom menuitems from a default context menu

-tbd

-### Remove a default menuitem from a custom context menu
+### Remove default menuitems from a custom context menu

-tbd

-### Remove a custom menuitem from a custom context menu
+### Remove custom menuitems from a custom context menu

-tbd

 <!-- ====================================================================== -->